J2TEAM/XenForo-J2TEAM-Chatbox/README.md

 # XenForo J2TeaM Chatbox

-A chatbox add-on for XenForo
+A real-time chatbox add-on for your XenForo forum

 ## Screenshot